59naga/pixel-util/README.md

 ## `.get`(file) -> `{ext,mime,type}`

 > Synchronous detection the image type and object type of an argument.
-> __Blob is deprecate__.
+> __Blob/File is deprecate__.
 Because analyze using [FileReaderSync](https://w3c.github.io/FileAPI/#FileReaderSync).
 But has not been implemented in the current browsers...

 ```js
 var path= 'foo.png';